edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 this is overkill for a webcam and costs a lot more than the v2.
 The Pi Camera V1 should also work but those are no longer in production so I couldn't verify this myself.

-To get started, you'll need to download the latest version of the Raspberry Pi OS and flash it on your SD card.
+To get started, you'll need to download the latest version of the Raspberry Pi OS and flash it onto your SD card.
 The easiest way to do this I've found is to use the [official Raspberry Pi Imager tool](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) and choose _Rasbian Lite_ as the OS image - we're not going to be using a desktop on our webcam!